Features » August 4, 2016

 Naomi Klein, writing in The Nation, put it this way: “We didn’t win, but we could have.
 We came that close.
 That’s thrilling.
 It’s also terrifying.
 Because if we can win, it means that we must win.
 That’s a heavy responsibility.”

-Christopher Hass is the deputy publisher of In These Times.
+Christopher Hass is the executive publisher of In These Times.
 Before joining ITT, he spent eight years working on political and advocacy campaigns, including both the 2008 and 2012 Barack Obama presidential campaigns.
 He is also the former editor and publisher of P8NT Magazine. @hass_c